 Even after his successful crosslinking surgery, the vision Matteo lost will never return.
 He will also need to continuously wear the hard contact lenses to maintain vision.

 “Had we taken him to the optometrist sooner, the disease would have been caught and his vision saved,” shared Martine.

-The Ontario Association of Optometrists (OAO) recommends every child receive a comprehensive eye exam starting at 6 months, again between the ages of two and five, and every year thereafter.
+The Ontario Association of Optometrists (OAO) recommends every child receive a comprehensive eye exam starting at 6 months, again at age three, and every year thereafter.
 Eye exams should be undergone every two years for adults and annually for seniors.
 The exams are covered annually by OHIP until the age of 20 and again starting at age 65.
 For patients 20-64 years of age, OHIP covers annual eye examinations for patients with certain medical conditions, such as diabetes.

 ecent research conducted by OAO found that only one in two Ontarians has had a comprehensive eye exam in the past 12 months.
 This is alarming, considering that many eye diseases either have subtle symptoms, or no symptoms at all.
 Like Matteo, many patients find that by the time they notice a change in vision, the vision loss is irreversible.

 Martine’s advice: “Eye exams are just as important as a physical.
 Going to the optometrist is part of completing the whole medical package.
 And parents, please get your children’s eyes checked.
 You don’t want to see your child suffer.”